redbrick/open-governance/README.md

 This documentation is best viewed using a tool called [Obsidian](https://obsidian.md).
 Clone this repository locally and open the directory with Obsidian.
 This will allow links to work in a wiki-like manner.

+### Obsidian Configuration
+For use with obsidian we reccommend the following plugins.
+  - Advanced Tables by Tony Grosinger Github Obsidian
+  - Git by Vinzent, (Denis Olehov) Github Obsidian
+  - Minimal Theme Settings by @kepano Github Obsidian
+  - Linter by Virctor Tao Github Obsidian

+To Enable these plugins go to Settings > Community Plugins > Turn On Community Plugins > Browse.
+Search, Install and Enable each of the plugins above.

 If you need to quickly reference this documentation, then a version of the documentation will be rendered at https://redbrick.dcu.ie.

 If you prefer, you can view these files as plain markdown in any text editor and follow links manually.